Futuremappermydud/AscentLanguage/README.md

 - [ ] API to add functions from implementing code.
 - [ ] Translate to C++ as an additional language.
 - [x] Support creating functions from within Ascent code.
-- [ ] Rewrite parser to be more modular/legible.
+- [x] Rewrite parser to be more modular/legible.
+	- [ ] Further clean up to make the parser more pretty.
 - [ ] Refactor to allow strings, booleans, etc.
 - [ ] Translate to C++ as an additional language.
 - [ ] Add Ascent code examples.